xlazarg/xintra_labs/README.md

-# xintra_labs
+# xintra labs writeups

-APT Incident write-ups from Xintra lab.
+xintra labs is a platform featuring simulated incidents based on various APT groups.
+This repository contains investigation write-ups for those scenarios.